 My husband and I often take turns wearing the tag.
 We wear it on our wrists and don’t leave our children until the other person has “switched” with us and put on the tag.
 You can often find these tags free at your local fire station or hospital.
 Editor’s Note: We found free tags on lanyards in the waiting room at our pediatrician’s office.

 3. Use Coast Guard-approved life vests for natural bodies of water.

-4. If possible, avoid large floats in the pool if more than 4–5 children are swimming.
+4. If possible, avoid large floats in the pool when more than 4 – 5 children are swimming.

 5. Enroll your child in swim lessons and practice floating regularly.

 Of course, this may seem like the most obvious one, and while it does not necessarily prevent accidents in the water, swim lessons are a great way to teach your children about water safety and help them learn to respect the water.
 There are a variety of swim schools and private instructors in the Collin County area that can help your child feel comfortable and confident in the water while teaching them the life-saving skills of floating and swimming.